lucasjirwin/lucasjirwin/README.md

-- 🎒 I'm a final year student in the Computer Science department at Princeton University.
+- 🎒 I'm a Senior in the Computer Science department at Princeton University graduating in May 2023.
 - 🔭 I've interned in software engineering, ML Ops and product roles at Twitter, Monday.com and Deloitte.
 - 🤔 My thesis research centers on reinforcement learning under the supervision of Professor Tom Griffiths with the Princeton Computational Cognitive Science Lab.
 - ⚡  I've participated in EU climate hackathons and product development at Princeton (The TigerGig project: https://github.com/ttmenezes/tiger-gig)